florent-brosse/EKS-multiarch/Readme.md

 ```
 cd ../golang
 ```
-Go need to be build for the different architecture.
+Go need to be built for different architectures.
 I use a multistage dockerfile, to get the right building image during the build process.

 ### Create the docker image for amd64 and arm64 architecture and push it to ECR
 ```